darko-mesaros/bedrust/README.md

 A neat way to invoke models on [Amazon Bedrock](https://aws.amazon.com/bedrock/).
 Written in Rust, and LIVE on [Twitch](https://twitch.tv/ruptwelve).

-> NEW AS OF 0.8.1 - BETA: You can now save and recall conversations by using `/s` and `/r` in the chat interface.
+> *NEW AS OF 0.8.2* - BETA: You can now export your chat to HTML files.
+(It will only save them as `conversation.html` in the current directory)

 Currently supporting the following models:
 - Claude 3.5 v2 Sonnet